Special Services

 CHRISTMAS EVE

 We hold multiple services to celebrate the birth of our Lord, Jesus Christ.
-The first includes our Christmas pageant.
 The later services include Holy Communion, a sermon, and music by the St. John’s Choir.

 CHRISTMAS DAY